shivamashtikar/Obsidian-Quick-Start-Vault/Person/Jack Sparrow.md

 # Information

 - contact: last seen on Black Perl
-- company: Pirates of the Carrabian
+- company: Pirates of the Caribbean
-- super_power:
+- super_power: unknown